antononcube/R-packages/DataQueryWorkflowsTests/README.md

 \[AAp1\].

 It is assumed that Raku and \[AAp1\] are installed.
-Note that the package \[AAp1\] has its own parsing and interpretation tests.
+Note that the package \[AAp1\] has its own parsing and translation tests.

 ## Installation